skifahrer/bbg-shop/README.md

 - `Twig` - contains all the twig extensions (we use for locale change)

 ### Requirements
+Here you will find how to instal all the requirements for the app.

 1. Install Symfony CLI (macOS):

 ```bash